jaki-w/JW-portfolio2/README.md

 ## Technologies Used

-_HTML, CSS, Bootstrap V3.3.7, Javascript_
+_HTML, CSS, Bootstrap V3.3.7,_

+## Legal

+_This project is licensed under the MIT license.